NSCA CPT Study Guide

 This is where we choose a goal rep for a set and reach that with the weight and no more.

-The higher the reps, the more likely fatigue will add up and be less accurate.
+The higher the reps, the more likely fatigue will increase and be less accurate.

 Guidelines for Assigning Load

-Depending on the goal of the training for all of these load assignments, the reps will change, but the percentages are consistent with the reps.
+Depending on the training goal for all of these load assignments, the reps will change, but the percentages are consistent with the reps.

 For example, someone going through a hypertrophy training phase would shoot for 6 – 12 reps and the percentages would be between 67 and 85%.